valexi7/ABB-Terra-Modbus-RTU-Bridge/README.md

 Values are pulled live from Home Assistant sensors (e.g. HomeWizard P1 smart meter).

 The goal: allow the ABB Terra AC charger to operate in **Smart Charging / Dynamic Load Balancing mode** without an actual ABB EV3 meter, using P1 data instead.
-In a typical installation, the electricity meter is located in the **main distribution board** (Finnish: *sähkökeskus*), while the EV charger is installed in a **garage** or **outbuilding**.
+In a typical installation, the electricity meter is located in the **main distribution board**, while the EV charger is installed in a **garage** or **outbuilding**.
-Running a long Modbus RS-485 cable between them would be impractical and costly.
+Running a long Modbus RS-485 cable between them would be impractical.
 With this project, the live phase data is transmitted wirelessly via Wi-Fi from Home Assistant, and the ESP32 converts it locally into a Modbus RTU signal inside the charger — eliminating the need for any long communication wiring.

 ---